Pierre-Macario Saba

-Pierre-Macario Saba (born on 14 February 1873 in Aleppo, Syria - died on 28 July 1943) was Archbishop of the Melkite Greek Catholic Archeparchy of Aleppo in Syria.
+Pierre-Macario Saba (14 February 1873 – 28 July 1943) was Archbishop of the Melkite Greek Catholic Archeparchy of Aleppo in Syria.

 Life

-Saba was ordained as a priest on March 3, 1898.
+Saba was ordained as a priest on 3 March 1898.
 On 29 November 1903 he received a simultaneous appointment as auxiliary bishop in Alexandria, Egypt and Titular Bishop of Palmyra, Syria.
 Patriarch Cyril VIII Geha of Antioch consecrated him on the same day to the bishop.
 His co-consecrators were Archbishop Gaudenzio Bonfigli, OFM (Titular Bishop of Cabasa and Apostolic Delegate of Egypt) and Bishop Joseph Dumani, BS from Tripoli, Lebanon.

-On June 25, 1919, Saba was appointed Archbishop of Aleppo, which he remained until his death.
+On 25 June 1919 Saba was appointed Archbishop of Aleppo, which he remained until his death.